zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/common/odsc-intro.md

 ## See an issue?

-Please submit feedback using this [form](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
-Please include the *workshop name*, *lab* and *step* in your request.
-If you don't see the workshop name listed, please enter it manually.
-If you would like us to follow up with you, enter your email in the *Feedback Comments* section.
-Please include the workshop name and lab in your request.
+Submit feedback using this [form](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1) and include the *workshop name*, *lab* and *step* in your request.
+If you don't see the workshop name listed, enter it manually.
+If you want us to follow up with you, enter your email in the *Feedback Comments* section and include the workshop name and lab in your request.